Mtman1987/nexus-hub1.1/README.md

 ## Hybrid Architecture: Local Hub with Cloud Remote (Optional)

-You can run Nexus Hub locally to connect to services like Streamer.bot and simultaneously access it from your phone using a deployed version of the app.
+You can run Apollo Station locally to connect to services like Streamer.bot and simultaneously access it from your phone using a deployed version of the app.
 This is achieved using a tunneling service.

 1.  **Run Locally**: Start the app on your main computer with `npm run dev`.
 This is your "engine".
 2.  **Install a Tunnel**: Download and set up a tunneling service like [ngrok](https://ngrok.com/download).
 This will expose your local server to the internet.